 Learn the basics of classical music from the Kanagawa Philharmonic Orchestra

-You can also choose by performer.
-For example, the principal solo concertmaster of the Kanagawa Philharmonic Orchestra is Yasunao Ishida, a popular violinist who is unique and follows a traditional path.
-The Kanagawa Philharmonic Orchestra has many attractive performers, so why not listen to the performance of the performer you are interested in along with the song that catches your eye?
+Another good option is to choose based on the performer.
+For example, the Kanagawa Philharmonic's principal solo concertmaster is Yasunao Ishida, a popular violinist who is unique yet follows a traditional path.
+The Kanagawa Philharmonic has many fascinating performers, so why not try listening to a performance by a performer you're interested in along with a piece that catches your eye?

 How to get tickets and discount ticket information